 SING-IMT is the brand name for the Tsert SI (TM) system, model NG SI IMT 3X.
 This is the NG SI IMT 3X implantable device packaged with the Tsert SI delivery system.
 The Implantable Miniature Telescope is referred to as "the IMT (by Dr. Isaac Lipshitz)" or as "the Implantable Miniature Telescope (by Dr. Isaac Lipshitz)."

-Samsara Vision’s expertise in ultra-precision micro-optics and machining allows us to make miniaturized telescopes that can be placed safely in eye by an ophthalmic surgeon.
-Based on the principles of the seventeenth century Italian physicist Galileo Galilei, the telescope technology platform employs first-of-kind bi-convex and bi-concave convergent and divergent micro-lenses, coupled with air lenses, to create a magnified image onto healthy retinal tissue surrounding the degenerated macula.
-The telescopic device , along with the cornea, enlarges images in front of the eye approximately 2.2 or 2.7 times their normal size (depending on the model used).
+Samsara Vision's expertise in ultra-precision micro-optics and machining allows us to make miniaturized telescopes that can be placed safely in the eye by an ophthalmic surgeon.
+Based on the principles of the seventeenth-century Italian physicist Galileo Galilei, the telescope technology platform employs first-of-kind bi-convex and bi-concave convergent and divergent micro-lenses, coupled with air lenses, to create a magnified image onto healthy retinal tissue surrounding the degenerated macula.
+The telescopic device and the cornea enlarge images in front of the eye approximately 2.2 or 2.7 times their normal size (depending on the model used).

 Resuming the ability to drive is not an expected outcome for patients.

-Presently, the Samsara Vision IMT is indicated for monocular (one-eye) implantation to improve vision in eyes of patients at least 65 years of age with severe to profound vision impairment caused by bilateral central scotomas (scars) associated with end-stage age-related macular degeneration (AMD).
-Patients with end-stage AMD who have undergone bilateral cataract removal and intraocular lens placement are contraindicated for telescope surgery.
+Presently, the Samsara Vision IMT is indicated for monocular (one-eye) implantation to improve vision in the eyes of patients at least 65 years of age with severe to profound vision impairment caused by bilateral central scotomas (scars) associated with late-stage age-related macular degeneration (AMD).
+Patients with late-stage AMD who have undergone bilateral cataract removal and intraocular lens placement are contraindicated for telescope surgery.

 Click HERE for IMPORTANT SAFETY.Learn more about new technology coming soon